Dairy-Free Buttermilk Substitute

 To be honest, though, it is so easy and quick to make that I would just recommend making it from scratch when you’re about to use it.

-I hope you like this easy dairy-free buttermilk tutorial!
+I hope you like this easy vegan buttermilk substitute!
 If you make it at home, please let me know what you think by leaving a rating or comment below.
 I’d love to hear what you baked with it!

-How to make a dairy-free buttermilk substitute from scratch.
+How to make a vegan buttermilk substitute from scratch.

 - 250 ml Unsweetened soy milk (1 cup)